odkr/lpassh-add/README.md

 * **posh** v0.13.2

 **posh** appears to have issues on macOS.
-It may well work under Debian GNU/Linux.
+It may pass under Debian GNU/Linux.

 ### Set-up